yochaigal/cairn/wip/2e/how-does-wilderness-exploration-work.md

 #### Day One / Watch Three

-- Tbe party takes the **Make Camp** action.
+- The party takes the **Make Camp** action.
 The party sets up a hastily-made shelter, and each member consumes a Ration.
 A lookout rotation is set, dividing the night between all four party members.
 - **Events Table**: **Sign**.
 The sky clears up enough for the first person on lookout to see a light in the distance, flickering slowly.
 A campfire!
 Someone is definitely following them.

 > Note: the party could have chosen to continue on through the night, but doing so could increase the chance of getting lost and put the party at greater risk!